-Several unnamed streams or drains head up and flow through this section.
+There are several drains that head up in this section and drain into either Boykin Creek to the east or into Gaines Creek to the west.
 Perennial and intermittent streams and drains identified will be managed in accordance with Mississippi's Best Management Practices.